-This is our wiki book.
+This is our wiki book (only available in german).
 Don’t be put off by the ugly cover!
 It may be a few years old now, especially for our fast-paced IT world, but that doesn’t mean you should ignore it, because it holds a bevy of ideas that are still gems.
 Yes, of course, you’re welcome to keep the copy.

 Source file for the book: https://seibert.biz/wikibuch